 What is Gang Show?

-A Gang Show is an amateur theatrical performance where the cast is made up of youth members of Scouts and often Guides too, by invitation.
+A Gang Show is an amateur theatrical performance where the auditioned cast is made up of youth members of Scouts and often Guides too.
 Adult leaders help out, often backstage rather than on stage.
-The aim of the shows is to give young people in Scouting and Guiding the opportunity to develop performance skills and perform in a close to professional theatrical environment.
+The aim of the shows is to give young people in Scouting and Guiding the opportunity to develop performance skills and perform in a near-professional theatrical environment.

-Generally, youth members, adult leaders and volunteer helpers have to participate in many hours of planning, writing, composing, choreographing, building stage scenery and props, and making costumes stretching over several months before the actual performances as well as rehearsals.
+Generally, youth members, adult leaders and volunteer helpers have to participate in many hours of planning, writing, composing, choreographing, building stage scenery and props, and making costumes over several months before the actual performances in addition to rehearsals.
 In order to reach what is perceived to be the required performance standard for a Gang Show, a high level of commitment is needed from all involved in the production and, to a marginally lesser extent, their families.

 While a Gang Show is always a performance by ‘amateurs’, the show attracts costs similar to a professional production, despite the huge amount of volunteer hours put in.
 Many shows are lucky enough to have the support of local businesses through advertising and sponsorship.